kwj/project-euler/README.md

 I play around with Project Euler to get a feel for programing languages.
 This repository deals with only the first 100 problems in accordance with the rule[^1].

 I wrote down [my thoughts](./doc/README.md).
-It might help you understand my programs.
+It might help you read my programs.

 You can use these programs under MIT License unless otherwise stated.